Search results for

 • A smartphone running Android 11 or higher.

-• Enroll in the Link to Windows app beta on your phone.
+• Install the latest Link to Windows app on your phone (version 1.24071 or higher).

 To get set up, let’s start with the Android side of things.
 First, you’ll need to be running Android 11 or newer.
-Currently, you must enroll in the Link for Windows app’s beta program too, which you can do through the Play Store.
-If you don’t see the option to join the beta, it might be full or unavailable in your region.
-In addition, you’ll need to be running Link to Windows version 1.24071 or higher.
-If this doesn’t automatically download once you’re in the beta, you can grab an APK and install the update manually.
+You’ll also need the latest version of the Link for Windows program and/or be in the beta program, which you can grab easily enough through the Play Store.
+Just make sure you’re running Link to Windows version 1.24071 or higher.

 You’ll also want to give Link to Windows permission to access all your files.
 Don’t worry about digging around in the settings for this; the app will automatically prompt you when you connect your phone to your PC.